NeuroTechX/ntx_slack_archive/general.md

  >wronk: thanks for the links!
 By the different topics you mean the others in computer science?
 It is possible to select one stream to follow and I would do the computational neuroscience one.. thank you! :)

+5/16/2017 12:59 PM

+ **braden** :

+ >Could anybody point me in the direction of the UX team Interaxon?
+I would love to get in contact with them to figure out what UX questions theyre trying to tackle.
+Im a masters student at Indiana University studying UX Design/UX Research, and I have a couple muse headsets that are looking for some action :slightly_smiling_face: thanks!